All Episodes

 But why not go after Democrats on this?

-Why not go after the Chuck, instead of going after these bonuses and so forth, take the occasion to go after the Democrats here.
+Why not go after the Chuck, instead of going after these bonuses and so forth, take the occasion to go after the Democrats here?

 It's actually not frustrating because I don't have any expectations that these Republicans are going to behave in that way.

-So why get it why get it why get all depressed when you know something's not gonna happen?
+Why get all depressed when you know something's not going to happen?

 Why get all bent out of shape about it?